 Complete the Four Peaks Challenge by climbing the highest mountain in each of the four provinces.
-Each year the club organises the Four Peaks Challenge Walks.
+Some years, the club organises the Four Peaks Challenge Walks.
 This gives members the opportunity to climb the highest mountain in each of the four provinces.
 Members who complete all four mountains will receive the Four Peaks Challenge Certificate.

 Carrauntoohil – 1,038 metres (3,406 ft)